vmware-samples/vmware-blockchain-samples/vmbc-ethereum/vmbc-operations-guides/blockchain-wedge-unwedge.md

 # VMware Blockchain Wedge/Unwedge Guide
 The wedge command stops the committers from processing new write requests.
 This means that after a wedge, the system is still working and can answer read requests, but the state will not be changed anymore.
-It thus means no write requests can be executed, includeing reconfiguration requests.
+It thus means no write requests can be executed, including reconfiguration requests.
 ## Prerequisites
 - You must have a blockchain deployed with operator.
 Please see [vmbc deployment](../vmbc-deployment/vmbc-k8s-orchestrator-tool) for details on how to generate charts and deploy blockchain with operator.
 - You must have exactly one operator per zone/cluster.